hpan56/stat-628-module-3/README.md

 ## Folders
 There are folders that contain the materials of our project.

-"Code" folder contains the
+"Code" folder contains the code we used to process our data and build our model.
-"A" folder contains ......
+"Slide" folder contains the slide we used in two presentations.
-"A" folder contains ......
+"Summary" folder contains our final executive summary.

 "A" folder contains ......

 ## Shiny App